 Our Team

-Manager & Curator
+Manager and Curator

 Chair

-Murney Tower Committee
+Murney Tower Museum Steering Committee

-The Murney Tower Museum is governed by a steering committee of the Kingston Historical Society.
+Murney Tower Museum is governed by a steering committee of the Kingston Historical Society.
 This passionate team consists of local volunteers and cultural heritage professionals who provide direction to museum staff on a daily basis.

 Chair: Liana Shaw